-When you check on the processes in the Task Manager, you see a specific process called Windows Modules Installer Worker running at very high CPU usage or high disk usage in Windows 10.
-If that is what you are concerning right now, here’s what you need to know about the process and how to fix and reduce its work load.
+If you’ve ever checked your computer’s Task Manager, you may have noticed a process called “Windows Modules Installer Worker” running at very high CPU usage or high disk usage in Windows 10 or Windows 11.
+This process is nothing to worry about unless it continues to run at high CPU or disk usage for an extended period.
+Here’s what you need to know about the process and how to fix and reduce its workload.

 What is Windows Modules Installer Worker?

-However, we would not recommend you to do this as this will stop Windows Update from running automatically.
-When the process is set to manual, you will have to check for updates manually through the Windows Update interface in order to receive latest updates.
-You may want to try running the Windows 10 Update Troubleshooter first to check if the problem originated from Windows Update service itself.
+Note that terminating the Windows Modules Installer Worker process by clicking “End Task” in Task Manager will only cause it to restart a minute or two later.
+Therefore, setting the service to manual is the only way to completely stop it from running without your consent.
+However, we don’t recommend doing this, as it will stop Windows Update from running automatically.
+When the process is set to manual, you will need to check for updates manually through the Windows Update interface to receive the latest updates.
+Before stopping the service entirely, you may want to try running the Windows Update Troubleshooter to check if the problem originated from the Windows Update service itself.

-Setting Windows Update to Manual
+How to set Windows Update to manual

-- Search for services.msc and open it.
+- Search for “services.msc” and open it.

-- In the Services window, look for Windows Modules Installer from the list of services and double-click on it.
+- In the Services window, look for “Windows Modules Installer” from the list of services and double-click on it.

 - From the Windows Modules Installer Properties window, set the Startup type to Manual instead of Automatic.